 Students must read and sign the waiver and release forms prior to attending off campus activities.
-This university form is located on the A-State Travel Office website.
+This university form is located on the A-State Travel Office website (http://wt-dc-prod.astate.edu/dotAsset/721b9ec8-5f0d-4c9b-a993-afc6df9a983b.pdf).
 The completed form will be kept in the student academic file.